sarakiriakpos/Atm_Mockup/README.md

-# Atm_Mockup
+# Atm_Mockup Task
-# Improved atm mock up app foe our Python class in the Zuri training
+# Improved atm mock up app for our Python class in the Zuri training